-There are a number of aspects that must be considered in the control design to guarantee interaction safety through control during pHRI.
-The first issue is actuator input constraints, for instance, backlash, saturation or dead zones.
-Actuator constraints widely exist in robotic systems and can destroy control performance and result in instability and unsafe pHRI \cite{b13}.
-One well-known approach to address these constraints is RBFNNs.
-In \cite{b14}, RBFNNs have been employed to estimate dead zones.
-In \cite{b15}, RBFNNs along with an auxiliary term has been introduced to handle input saturation.
-However, in these works, only one constraint has been considered, whereas in real-world robotic systems, two or more constraints, e.g., input saturation and dead zones, can exist.
-One aim of this work is to consider combined input constraints, incorporating input saturation and dead zones.
+To guarantee interaction safety through control during pHRI, several factors must be taken into account in the controller design.
+The first issue is actuator input constraints, for instance, saturation, deadzone, or backlash.
+Actuator constraints widely exist in robotic systems and can destroy control performance and result in instability and unsafe pHRI \cite{zhou2006adaptive}.
+In \cite{sun2012saturated} a saturated adaptive robust controller is designed to handle possible actuator saturation and model uncertainties.
+However, one well-known approach to address these constraints is exploiting RBFNNs.
+Due to their universal function approximation ability, RBFNNs are mostly utilized to estimate unknown functions in robotics systems.
+In \cite{liu2015adaptive}, RBFNNs have been employed to estimate deadzone.
+In \cite{li2016adaptive}, RBFNNs along with an auxiliary term have been introduced to handle input saturation.